The Campus Email Project is a multi-year effort to move all UO students, faculty, and staff to a single email service, UOmail.

 The project also offers lifetime email forwarding to graduating students, starting in June 2018.

-The project team is currently working on the fourth milestone:
+The project team is currently working on the fifth and final milestone: moving the remaining Webmail accounts to UOmail.
+Learn more about UOmail for students.

-- All About Email at UO: An all-purpose starting point for email-related information (UO Service Portal)
+- All About Email at UO: An all-purpose starting point for email-related information.

 - Provides a consistent user experience for everyone on campus, facilitating collaboration and troubleshooting.